LaMitaOne/SkiaCustomMultiThreadedBase/README.md

 This unit is experimental.
 Just an idea i got while implementing doublebuffering and thought of how miniled split screen in regions...

-***Multithreaded rendering at all works and looks ok now, no flicker at all, real and target fps get same***
+***Multithreaded rendering at all works and looks ok now, no flicker at all, real and target fps get same at 120, 144 not anymore here***

 we running stable now so far, no big memleak anymore, but a little...anyway...now i go sleep a few days better :P